nwertzberger/lib-posg/README.md

 the edge.
 If generateStrategy is never called, it is automatically called when an agent hits an "edge node" on its policy tree.
 Below is the traversal algorithm used:

-* if horizon = 0, return null
+- if horizon = 0, return null
-* Normalize incoming belief vector
+- Normalize incoming belief vector
-* Find best action available.
+- Find best action available.
 For all actions:
+    - For all games:
-  * Calculate expected value of this action given our belief vector. (b(s) * R(s,a)
+        - Calculate expected value of this action given our belief vector. (b(s) * R(s,a)
-  * Calculate the new belief vector based on this action. (b^a)
+        - Calculate the new belief vector based on this action. (b^a)
-  * Go through every possible observation
+        - Go through every possible observation
-    * calculate the probability of this observation (P(o|s,a)).
+            - calculate the probability of this observation (P(o|s,a)).
 HOLD ON TO THIS
-    * calculate a new belief vector based on this operation.
+            - calculate a new belief vector based on this operation.
-    * call this function at step 0, using our new belief vector and horizon - 1.
+            - call this function at step 0, using our new belief vector and horizon - 1.
-  * Test to see if action is worth saving.
+        - Test to see if action is worth saving.
 If not, trash it.

 License
 =======